-If reasonable force has been applied to ensure a pupil's safety, the incident will be logged by the member of staff and reviewed by the headteacher and behaviour lead.
+If reasonable force or restraint has been used, the incident will be logged by the member of staff and reviewed by the headteacher.
 Parents will be informed and provided with information about the incident.

 For reference, this policy should be read in conjunction with the following documents: